jma26/Project-Ideas-Tracker/README.md

    * Setup an email submission form
    * Collect emails to automatically populate a google drive excel sheet
    * Display live count of emails collected below email submission form

+5) Online Quiz management system
+   * Online Quiz about coding/programming concepts
+   * Users can add new coding questions
+   * Users can flag questions that are irrelevant or incorrect

+6) TutorMe
+   * 24/7 free tutoring assistance for students
+   * Real-time chat messenging or video stream between tutors and students